carlosefr/CardPersona/README.md

-Experiment in using credit card data as random seed for graphics and sound.
+Experiment in using magnetic card data as random seed for graphics and sound.
 You can get what's needed to run this from:

   - http://processing.org